sdboyer/gogl/README.md

 	})

 	// gogl refers to these sorts of iterating methods as enumerators.
 There are four
-	// such methods on undirected graphs, and two more on directed graphs.
+	// such methods on undirected graphs, and four more on directed graphs.

 	// If you know you need the full result set, gogl provides functors to collect enumerations
 	// into slices.
 This makes ranging easy.